ayushvs2001/FRAS/README.md

 # FRAS
-Face Recognition and Attendance System
+Face Recognition and Attendance System with

+## Technology Used
+- Opencv
+- Face recongnition
+- Tkinter
+- Sqlite

+## Features
+- Adding image data into database
+- Face recognition
+- Attendance System
+- Retriving data of attending person/student in excel file(.xlsx)

 ## Screenshots
 Output image for the given project is given as following: